artemisdesignstudios/paragon/pcb_files/Configuring PCB with VIA.md

-# Configuring Your Paragon PCB
+# Configuring Your Paragon PCB with VIA

 ### 05.11.2023 Update:
 - New hex files have been created for the Paragon PCBs which now provide support for customizing the encoder out of the box!